Refinitiv/Real-Time-SDK/Cpp-C/Ema/README.md

 EMA is written on top of the Elektron Transport API (ETA) utilizing the Value Added Reactor and Watchlist.
 This release provides the necessary libraries and information to allow for OMM/RWF encoding and decoding along with all of the necessary Refinitiv transport implementations to connect to Enterprise Platform, Elektron, and the Data Feed Direct products.

-Copyright (C) 2019 Refinitiv.
-All rights reserved,
+Copyright (C) 2019-2020 Refinitiv.
+All rights reserved.

 # EMA C++ Documentation